novoalab/EpiNano/README.md

 ## Upgrades

 - **EpiNano 1.2** -- latest version, includes pretrained m6A models base-called with *Guppy* v 3.1.5

 NOTE: WE ARE CURRENTLY UPGRADING THE REPO FROM EPINANO 1.1 for 1.2 -- AT THE MOMENT YOU WILL DOWNLOAD 1.1

 - **EpiNano 1.1** -- a new and slim version, written in python3 has been  released.
-Includes pre-trained m6A models base-called with *Albacore* version 2.1.7, which is available [here](https://github.com/enovoa/EpiNano/releases).
+Includes pre-trained m6A models base-called with *Albacore* version 2.1.7.
+EpiNano 1.1 is available [here](https://github.com/enovoa/EpiNano/releases).
 This version is the one currently implemented in [MasterOfPores](https://www.frontiersin.org/articles/10.3389/fgene.2020.00211), a workflow to analyze direct RNA sequencing data.

 Major differences with EpiNano 1.0:
 -Faster!